Scrap the Vagrancy Act

 What is the Vagrancy Act?

-The Vagrancy Act is a piece of legislation that makes it an offence to sleep rough or beg in England and Wales.
-It was initially passed in Georgian England to combat increasing numbers of people experiencing homelessness and poverty.
+The Vagrancy Act is a piece of legislation that makes it a criminal offence to sleep rough or beg in England and Wales.
+It was initially passed 200 years ago in response to increasing numbers of people experiencing homelessness and poverty.

 A white man is sitting on some steps.
 A woman in police uniform is talking to him